pyxelr/recommendations-for-engineers/README.md

 ## 🤷‍ Other

-- [Ancient Earth globe](https://dinosaurpictures.org/ancient-earth) ← check how Earth looked like x years ago
+- [Ancient Earth globe](https://dinosaurpictures.org/ancient-earth) ← check what Earth looked like x years ago
 - [Awesome](https://github.com/sindresorhus/awesome) ← GitHub repository with lists on all kinds of interesting topics
   - [awesome-awesome-awesome](https://github.com/jonatasbaldin/awesome-awesome-awesome) ← awesome list of repositories of awesome lists
   - [Awesome Search](https://awesomelists.top/) ← search all awesome lists in one second